ProvableHQ/welcome/documentation/testnet/getting_started/02_deploy_and_execute.md

 ```

-## Usage on Testnet 3 (Phase 2)
+## Usage on Testnet Beta

-To deploy and execute programs on Testnet3
+To deploy and execute programs on Testnet Beta
 <!-- markdown-link-check-disable -->

 1. Replace [step 3](#3-scan-the-node-for-spendable-records) with the Aleo faucet to obtain spendable credits.
 You can request credits from [the faucet](https://faucet.aleo.org/)